 This pendant is 3.1 cm in diameter.

-The pendant is 3D printed in solid sterling silver, brass or bronze and shipped with a sterling silver, gold-plated silver or rose gold-plated silver anchor chain to match.
+The pendant is available in solid sterling silver, brass, bronze or 14K gold plated brass and shipped with a sterling silver, gold-plated silver or rose gold-plated silver anchor chain to match.